ngjunsiang/laymansguide-src/season2/issue014/issue014.md

 One question I get pretty often is: “I’m interested in Computing, but where should I start?
 What should I do?”
 The first thing I tell them is not to learn programming, but to understand what developers do, because this is not obvious knowledge.
 So I’m going to try to build up your picture of computing first, before we get back to networking.

 Season 2 is going to be about the work of developers: what they do, a bit of how they do it, and the cool things they get to play with.
-Yup, there’re 13 issues worth of things to talk about!
+Yup, there are 13 issues worth of things to talk about!

 Let’s start with the obvious: developers write code.
 They write code that runs all the services you use.
 The not-so-obvious part: not all code is the same.
 Just as the same letters can be used in different languages, the same keyboard can type code in different languages.
 The code serves different purposes.